1. Building regulations and planning permission

 - If you wish to build a NEW building in your back garden, then you will most likely need planning permission.

 - If you are making an extreme extension to your building.

 - If you are changing the use of your building.

 2. Peculiarities of Wooden Buildings

 Wood is a natural material growing and adapting depending on the temperature, humidity and other weather conditions especially during the first month after the assembly.
 It is common that you must adjust doors and windows a few times during the first month after the wooden cabin has been erected and then once or twice in a year to keep them functioning properly, small cracks, knots and colour tone differences are not errors but inherent qualities of wood.

 It is important to treat your garden house with wood preservative stain or other protective coatings straight after the assembly.
 Untreated wood becomes greyish and can turn blue and become mouldy or rot.
 We recommend that you treat floorboards with a wood impregnation agent before installation, especially the bottom sides of the boards because after the assembly you have no more access to that side.
 Having been properly treated your log cabin’s lifespan has been increased significantly.
 It is wise to inspect your summer house once in the year and retreat accordingly to the instructions set by the wood preservative manufacturer.

 3. Size of your garden building

 It is very important to think through the size of your summerhouse/shed and to ensure you buy the right one to fit.
-Here at summer houses and midlands sheds, we help choose the summerhouse/shed of your dreams and ensure we can find the perfect summerhouse/shed for you.
+Here at Midlands Sheds and Summerhouses, we help choose the summerhouse/shed of your dreams and ensure we can find the perfect summerhouse/shed for you.
 We also offer free installation and free delivery!
 Additionally, we suggest you ask your family and friends, the people who will be sharing the summerhouse/shed with you and collect a various amount of opinion, as your summer house is not just there for a season it is there for many years.